Financial Aid Booklet

 Forbearance: During a forbearance, the lender allows the borrower to temporarily postpone repaying the principal, but the interest charges continue to accrue, even on subsidized loans.
 The borrower must continue paying the interest charges during the forbearance period.
 Forbearances are granted at the lender’s discretion, usually in cases of extreme financial hardship or other unusual circumstances when the borrower does not qualify for a deferment.
 You cannot receive a forbearance if your loan is in default.

-Grace Period: The period begins the day after a borrower ceases to be enrolled at least half time and ends the day before the repayment period begins.
+Grace Period: The period begins the day after a borrower ceases to be enrolled at least half-time and ends the day before the repayment period begins.
 For Federal Direct Student Loan borrowers, the grace period is six months.

 Interest: The fee charged for use of borrowed money.
 It is computed as a percentage of the principal for a given period of time.

-Lender: A bank, credit union, savings and loan association, or other financial institution, which provides funds to a student or parent for an educational loan.
+Lender: A bank, credit union, savings and loan association, or other financial institution which provides funds to a student or parent for an educational loan.

-Master Promissory Note (MPN): A contract the student signs when taking out a Federal Direct Student Loan or Federal PLUS Loan.
+Master Promissory Note (MPN): A contract the borrower signs when taking out a Federal Direct Student Loan or Federal PLUS Loan.
 A student is required to complete only one MPN for subsidized/unsubsidized Federal Direct Student Loans because the MPN may be used for future enrollment periods at St. Lawrence University.
 A parent is required to complete only one MPN for Federal PLUS Loans.

 Principal: The face value of the loan, and the amount upon which interest is charged.

 Repayment: All educational loans must be repaid.
-Repayment schedules are pre-determined by your lender.
+Repayment schedules are pre-determined with your lender.
 Your credit score will be adversely affected if the repayment schedule is not maintained.
 The standard repayment terms for Federal Direct Student Loans are 10 years.